NU-AquaLab/as2orgplus/README.md

 as2org+ is a product of the research published in the homonymous paper _"as2org+ : Enriching AS-to-Organization Mappings with PeeringDB"_ appearing in the Proceedings of the [Passive and Active Measurement Conference (PAM) 2023](https://pam2023.networks.imdea.org), March 2023, Virtual Event.

+The paper is available [here!](https://www.aqualab.cs.northwestern.edu/wp-content/uploads/2023/02/AArturi-PAM23.pdf)

 # <a name="setup"></a> 1.
 Install

-We highly recommend you to use a Python virtual environment to run Jitterbug.
-In this repository, we also include a ```requirements.txt``` to install all python packages needed to run Jitterbug and the examples.
+We highly recommend you to use a Python virtual environment to run as2org+.
+In this repository, we also include a ```requirements.txt``` to install all python packages needed to run as2org+ and the examples.

 To install this virtual environment, you have to run the following commands.